JANVI2411/Product-Detection/README.md

 <br>
 [Drive Folder of Augmented Images](https://drive.google.com/drive/folders/1btYOQfTe7QTFAMuf8ljPsvsTryisBbXB?usp=sharing)

-    I also tried classifying the products using GroceryDataset_part1/ProductImages, but I obseved many product categories on the shelf are not available in the provided
+    I also implemented classification model for products using GroceryDataset_part1/ProductImages Dataset, but I obseved many product categories on the shelf are not available in the provided Dataset.
-    Dataset.

     Dataset Prepartion:
-    1. Created Dataloader using Tensorflow tf.data
+    1. Created Dataloader using Tensorflow "tf.data".
-    2. Image Augmentation ( Random flip, rotation, saturation, centre_zoom )  (Drive link is provided)
+    2. Image Augmentation (Random flip, rotation, saturation, centre_zoom) (Drive link has been provided)

     Training:
     1. Implemented Tranfer Learning.